There are certain requirements a student must meet in order to be eligible to work for an approved off-campus work-study employer.

 - Students will contact you directly in response to your job posting.
 You will interview and select the top candidates for each position.

-- You must wait for Student Employment to verify each work-study student employee's eligibility for work-study before allowing him/her to begin working.
-Make sure when your students come in to do paperwork in Student Employment they let us know they're working for an off-campus work-study approved agency, to avoid any confusion.
+- You must wait for Student Employment to verify each work-study student employee's eligibility before allowing them to begin working.
+When your students come in to do paperwork with Student Employment, make sure they let us know they're working for an off-campus work-study approved agency to avoid any confusion.